leewillis77/open-exchange-rates-api/README.md

 * Docblocks are missing in many places - patches welcome
 * PHPUnit is set up, and some test cases are present.
 More would be welcome.
 * Requires PHP 5.3 or above.
+* API responses are cached in the cache/ subfolder - disallow access to this in your web server config

 # Examples
-See the examples/ (Not there yet!) folder for examples of how to use the API wrapper.
+See the examples folder for a simple example of how to use the API wrapper.
 This is designed to get you going, and is not a complete reference.